ITSpecialist111/TomatoEnergy/README.md

                 - Off Peak
                 - Drop Rate
                 - Peak
 Feel free to copy this document into your GitHub repository.
-Let me know if you need any additional refinements! 😊
+Let me know if you need additional refinements! 😊